guyfawcus/beer-fest.js/README.md

 beer-fest.js
 ============
-Web app to display available beers at a festival - try it out at https://acbf-2020.herokuapp.com
+Web app to display available beers at a festival

+Try it out at https://acbf-2020.herokuapp.com and take a look at the [walkthrough tutorial](/docs/walkthrough.md) to get started.

 <img src="/docs/images/availability-empty.png" width="384">